cairis-platform/cairis/install.md

 ![fig:initStartup]({{ site.baseurl }}/images/CAIRIS_docker.jpg)

-* Please do not use this container for CAIRIS for operational use.
-It uses the built-in Werkzeug development server, and uses all manner of default/easy-to-brute force credentials!
+* Please feel free to use this container to evaluate CAIRIS, but do not use it for operational use.
+It uses all manner of default/easy-to-brute force credentials!

 ### Source installation and configuration